The Chair of the screening committee is responsible for ensuring that the following activities related to the selection process are completed:

 - Send a copy of the invitation to each applicant.

-- The Applicant Travel Reimbursement Request Guidelines and coversheet (HR-140) and IRS Form W-9 is then sent to those applicants who are eligible for reimbursement via e-mail, with confirmation from applicants that the information was received, read and understood.
+- Applicant Travel Reimbursement Request Form and IRS Form W-9 is then sent to those applicants who are eligible for reimbursement via e-mail, with confirmation from applicants that the information was received, read and understood.
 All travel reimbursement claims are to be mailed directly by applicants to the Human Resources Department for processing within 60 days of their on-site interview.

 - Copy the applicant files of individuals to be interviewed.
 For faculty positions, a telephone interview may precede the first on-site interview.